 Discontinued support for Internet Explorer 8, 9 and 10

 Microsoft ended general support for Internet Explorer version 10 on January 12, 2016.
 Yet many organizations have struggled with phasing it out, including even the prior versions 9 and 8.
-Our statistics show that during the past year the usage of Internet Explorer 8, 9 and 10 have been 0.1 - 0.4%, depending on Viedoc instance and region.
-The time is here to favour increased information security and discontinue the support for these versions.
+Our statistics show that during the past year, the usage of Internet Explorer 8, 9, and 10 have been 0.1 - 0.4%, depending on Viedoc instance and region.
+The time is here to favor increased information security and discontinue the support for these versions.

 Adding support for Edge, updating other browser version numbers to reflect TLS discontinuation